ekcampbell810/Psychic-Game/README.md

 6. When the player wins, increase the Wins counter and start the game over again (without refreshing the page).

-7.When the player loses, increase the Losses counter and restart the game without a page refresh (just like when the user wins).
+7. When the player loses, increase the Losses counter and restart the game without a page refresh (just like when the user wins).